Introduction

 Here’s a breakdown of the strategy for playing Broadway's hands:

 - Aggression is key: Broadway hands (like AK, AQ, etc.) are often premium holdings.
-It is usually optimal to raise or re-raise pre-flop to build the pot and gain control.
+Raising or re-raising pre-flop is usually optimal to build the pot and gain control.

 - Position matters: In an early position, you should be more cautious, as players may have strong hands after you.
 In a late position, you can be more aggressive, especially if there has been minimal action before you.